 In Good Omens, Aziraphale, an Angel, actually says a very emphatic "Fuck." just before he dies.
 Almost.
 It was the first such instance in 6000 years.
 More than one reader had to put the book down.
 Everything about the character is the antithesis of a curse, so a hardened Cluster F Bomber will still burst into shocked giggles.
 Incidentally, this is easily the most obscene moment in the entire book.

-The book has also spent the entire time up until the actual swearing mercilessly hanging lampshades on the fact that he doesn't swear wherever possible, in lines like, "Oh dear," muttered Aziraphale with the practiced ease of one who has spent six thousand years not swearing ..."
+The book has also spent the entire time up until the actual swearing mercilessly Lampshade Hanging the fact that he doesn't swear wherever possible, in lines like, "Oh dear," muttered Aziraphale with the practiced ease of one who has spent six thousand years not swearing ..."
 This helps to lend the appropriate amount of gravity to the moment whan it does occur.

 Mostly Harmless, spoken by Arthur to Ford, at the end of the worst day of his [Arthur's] life.